nikosath/thecosmicbang-tab-manager/README.md

 }, delay2);

 // If we need 'this' inside f3 or f4 to refer to something other than the global
 // object, we have to pass it to addFunc.
-We can also pass a single argument
+If we want to pass a argument to f4
-//  for f3/f4
+// at the time of the invocation, we can do so.

 scheduler.addFunc(function f3 () {
 // do stuff